PabloLION/whisper-note/README.md

   - Try small and fast English only model
   - Add a "Recording..." indicator every 5 seconds the input is idle.
   - Add logger to distinguish between log and model output
+- For translation, it seems that [DeepL](https://www.deepl.com/translator) is the best option, but it's not free.
+And I don't need it.
+So I'm just doing the most basic thing: translate the text with some API.

 ## Special thanks